Longraf/groupomania_new/backend/README.md

 Use nodemon server to launch server from the backend folder and npm start in the frontend folder.
 Create a .env file with the variables SECRET_CONNECTION (MongoDB database connection) and SECRET_TOKEN (secret connection token for authentification).

+Use nodemon server to launch server from the backend folder and npm start in the frontend folder.
+Create a .env file with the variables SECRET_CONNECTION (MongoDB database connection) and SECRET_TOKEN (secret connection token for authentification).